You can change the language you and visitors see in Squarespace.

 Change your site language

 Your site language is the built-in text that visitors see.
-Change your site’s language in Regional Settings.
+Change your site’s language in Language and Region Settings.
 Only some templates are supported.

-- From the Home Menu, click Settings, then click Regional.
+- From the Home Menu, click Settings, then click Language & Region.

 - Under the map, click the Language drop-down menu.